 Rice Bran Oil contains an optimum amount of oryzanol, an antioxidant, which helps you maintain a healthy cholesterol level in the body.

 Rice Bran oil has a perfectly balanced amount of polyunsaturated, monounsaturated and saturated fats when compared to other vegetable oils.
 It has 37:38:25 ratio of polyunsaturated fats: Monounsaturated fats: Saturated fats respectively.

 Since India is a country prone to heart diseases, making rice bran oil a part of your daily diet can help you eliminate various cardiovascular diseases.

 ● Has a neutral or mild taste

-The rice bran oil is extracted from the outer husk of the rice grain.
-It has mild or neutral taste making it versatile for many Indian foods.
+The rice bran oil has mild or neutral taste making it versatile for many Indian foods.
 Its taste doesn’t clash with your desired taste and is suitable for preparing many food items.